XiangchiSong/CIKM2025_JobFed/README.md

-# [IJCAI 2025] JobFed: Joint Optimization for Balancing Generalization and Personalization of Hierarchical Federated Learning in Large-scale IoT Environments
+# [CIKM 2025] JobFed: Joint Optimization for Balancing Generalization and Personalization of Hierarchical Federated Learning in Large-scale IoT Environments

 ## System Code
 It is not available yet.
 The available code will be open source after the paper is published.